shoumikchow/Zeus/README.md

 # Zeus

-This was made as part of my CSE491 (Mobile Programming) course in Brac University in Spring 2016.
+This was made as part of my CSE491 (Mobile Programming) course in Brac University in Spring 2016 but I've made a lot of changes since then.

 This is a crowdsourced weather app, named Zeus, which takes normal weather forecast from the OpenWeather Map API.
 This is a regular weather forecast, which gives weather forecast of the next 5 days on 3 hour intervals.
 The forecast is shown in a ListView.
 The current weather condition is shown on top of the ListView along with the conditions.